urngmi/pokenator-cli/README.md

 - Cover, T. M. & Thomas, J. A. (2006).
 "Elements of Information Theory"
 - Russell, S. & Norvig, P. (2020).
 "Artificial Intelligence: A Modern Approach"
 - Pokémon database: The Pokémon Company/Nintendo

-## 📞 Support

-Having issues?
-Check these common solutions:

-### Game Won't Start
-- Ensure Python 3.7+ is installed
-- Check that all files are in the same directory
-- Try running with `python3 main.py` instead

-### Accuracy Issues
-- Answer questions honestly and accurately
-- Use "Don't Know" when genuinely uncertain
-- Consider that some Pokémon share many traits

-### Performance Issues
-- Close other applications to free memory
-- Ensure you have sufficient disk space
-- Update to the latest Python version

-### Questions or Feedback?

-This is an educational project demonstrating Information Theory concepts.
-Feel free to:
-- Experiment with the code
-- Try different questioning strategies
-- Explore the mathematical foundations
-- Build upon the algorithms

----

-**Pokénator CLI - Professional Edition**
-*Where Mathematics Meets Gaming*

-Demonstrating Claude Shannon's Information Theory through interactive entertainment.

-Built with passion for education, mathematics, and Pokémon! 🎓🔢⚡